-The Netherlands will host a cultural exchange and co-operation project with Nordrhein-Westfalia during the months October and November of this year, entitled “Kunst NRW.NL”.
-In the framework of this program a series of cultural and art projects in the field of new media will be realised.
-These projects have emerged from a unique co-operation between artists, institutions and cultural initiatives from both countries.
+In October and November 1999, the Netherlands hosted a cultural exchange and co-operation project with Nordrhein-Westfalia entitled “Kunst NRW.NL”.
+In the framework of this program a series of cultural and art projects in the field of new media were realized.
+These projects emerged from a unique co-operation between artists, institutions and cultural initiatives from both countries.